blinkinput/blinkinput-ios/README.md

 # <a name="processorsAndParsers"></a> `MBProcessor` and `MBParser`

 The `MBProcessors` and `MBParsers` are standard processing units within *BlinkInput* SDK used for data extraction from the input images.
-Unlike the [`MBRecognizer`](#recognizerConcept), `MBProcessor` and `MBParser` are not stand-alone processing units. `MBProcessor` is always used within `Recognizer` and `MBParser` is used within appropriate `MBProcessor` to extract data from the OCR result.
+Unlike the [`MBRecognizer`](#recognizerConcept), `MBProcessor` and `MBParser` are not stand-alone processing units. `MBProcessor` is always used within `MBRecognizer` and `MBParser` is used within appropriate `MBProcessor` to extract data from the OCR result.

 ## <a name="processorConcept"></a> The `MBProcessor` concept

 `MBProcessor` is a processing unit used within some `Recognizer` which supports processors.
 It process the input image prepared by the enclosing `Recognizer` in the way that is characteristic to the implementation of the concrete `MBProcessor`.

-`MBProcessor` architecture is similar to `Recognizer` architecture described in [The Recognizer concept](#recognizerConcept) section.
+`MBProcessor` architecture is similar to `MBRecognizer` architecture described in [The Recognizer concept](#recognizerConcept) section.
 Each instance also has associated inner `MBRecognizerResult` object whose lifetime is bound to the lifetime of its parent `MBProcessor` object and it is updated while `MBProcessor` works.
 If you need your `MBRecognizerResult` object to outlive its parent `MBProcessor` object, you must make a copy of it by calling its method `copy`.

 It also has its internal state and while it is in the *working state* during recognition process, it is not allowed to tweak `MBProcessor` object's properties.